-IFRS 10 Consolidated Financial Statements, IAS 27 Separate Financial Statements

-The new standard is effective for annual periods beginning on or after 1 January 2014.
-IFRS 10 replaces the portion of IAS 27 Consolidated and Separate Financial Statements that addresses the accounting for consolidated financial statements.
-It also addresses the issues raised in SIC-12 Consolidation - Special Purpose Entities.
+IFRS 10 Consolidated Financial Statements, IAS 27 Separate Financial Statements IFRS 10 replaces the portion of IAS 27 Consolidated and Separate Financial Statements that addresses the accounting for consolidated financial statements.
+It also addresses the issues raised in SIC-12 Consolidation Special Purpose Entities.
 IFRS 10 establishes a single control model that applies to all entities including special purpose entities.
 The changes introduced by IFRS 10 will require management to exercise significant judgment to determine which entities are controlled and therefore are required to be consolidated by a parent, compared with the requirements that were in IAS 27.
 Management has assessed that there is no impact on the Group's financial position.

-• IFRS 11 Joint Arrangements
+IFRS 11 Joint Arrangements

-The new standard is effective for annual periods beginning on or after 1 January 2014.
-IFRS 11 replaces IAS 31 Interests in Joint Ventures and SIC-13 Jointlycontrolled Entities - Non-monetary Contributions by Venturers.
+IFRS 11 replaces IAS 31 Interests in Joint Ventures and SIC-13 Jointly-controlled Entities Non-monetary Contributions by Venturers.
 IFRS 11 removes the option to account for jointly controlled entities (JCEs) using proportionate consolidation.
 Instead, JCEs that meet the definition of a joint venture must be accounted for using the equity method.
 Management has assessed the impact from the adoption of the standard and is disclosed in Note 9.